jamesgyoung/sds-quick-map/README.md

 - \*dist: The build location for the site
 - \*node_modules: Installed packages to run the application
 - .eleventy.js: Elevnty configuration
-- .gitconfig: Entries to not commit
+- .gitconfig: Local entries not to be included in the upstream repo
-- .nojekyll: Do not use jekyll during the pages build process
+- .nojekyll: Skip jekyll during the pages build process
 - LICENCE
 - README.md
 - package-lock.json